dfs-minded/indexer-plus-plus/README.md

 ###To build Indexer++ from source
-Sources can be built using Visual Studio 13 or later, .NET Framework 4.0.
+Sources can be built using Visual Studio <b>15</b>, .NET Framework 4.0.
 Suggested target platform is x86.
-Do not upgrade VC++ Compiler and libraries in Visual Studio dialog box.

 IndexerGUI project has a dependency on a "Hardcodet.NotifyIcon.Wpf" which can be installed using NuGet package manager in Visual Studio.